Hidalgo, Texas: Education

 Hidalgo Independent School District and Valley View Independent School District serve sections of the city.

 The portion in Hidalgo ISD is divided between the zones of Hidalgo Elementary School and Salinas Elementary School.
 All residents of the Hidalgo ISD area are zoned to Ida Diaz Jr. High School, and Hidalgo Early College High School.
 In addition, South Texas Independent School District operates magnet schools that serve the community.

 The Hidalgo Public Library serves Hidalgo.
 The library, designed by Hidalgo native Eduardo Vela, opened on April 8, 1998.

 Sports

 Hidalgo was the home to the Rio Grande Valley Vipers of the NBA G League, who played in the local Payne Arena.

 Former teams include the Rio Grande Valley Magic of the Southern Indoor Football League, the Rio Grande Valley Killer Bees of the Central Hockey League, and North American Hockey League, La Fiera FC of the Professional Arena Soccer League, and the Rio Grande Valley Sol of the Lone Star Football League and X-League Indoor Football.
 The Payne Arena is also a concert venue serving the McAllen–Edinburg–Mission and Reynosa–McAllen metropolitan areas.

+Killer Bee Capital of the World

+The first colony of killer bees in the U.S. was documented just outside Hidalgo in 1990.
+Municipal leaders turned a potential PR nightmare into an opportunity, declaring their city the 'Killer Bee Capital of the World'.
+They hired an artist to create a two thousand pound monument to the invading bees.
+It was installed next to city hall and has become a tourist attraction.